What is a Gas Plant Operator?

 Related Job Titles for this Occupation:

-In the United States, there were 17,300 jobs for Gas Plant Operator in 2016.
+There were about 17,300 jobs for Gas Plant Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Gas Plant Operator.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+The BLS estimates 1,700 yearly job openings in this field.

 The states with the most job growth for Gas Plant Operator are Washington, Wyoming, and North Dakota.
 Watch out if you plan on working in Delaware, Wisconsin, or Kentucky.
 These states have the worst job growth for this type of profession.